Information on how we access health and disability services at Alert Level 2.

-- Planned and urgent respite care are available in aged residential care.
-Level 2 also allows limited opening of facility-based respite services for disabled people.
+- Level 2 also allows limited opening of facility-based respite services for disabled people.
 Facilities will contact disabled people and families and whānau to let them know how they will operate following Alert Level 2 rules.
 Flexibility for respite paid for under Individualised Funding remains under Alert Level 2.

 - Essential personal care services, such as toileting, washing and feeding, will be provided as usual.

 - Home based personal care services, such as showering and feeding, and home help, such as cleaning, are available.
 Infection prevention and control measures must be adhered to for essential care services that require close physical contact.
 Staff movement should be minimised between homes and household management activities should maintain physical distancing where possible.
 All equipment and modification services are now available following Alert Level 2 rules.

 - Inpatient and residential mental health and addiction services will operate as usual, although there may be fewer beds available, to reduce the possibility of infection.

 - Community mental health service appointments will be online or by phone where possible.
 There may be some face-to-face appointments.

 - Urgent and crisis community mental health services will continue as usual.

 - There is a range of welfare, mental health and wellbeing programmes underway to provide support to New Zealanders.